Singer Baritone, Actor, Stage & Film Director, Producer, and Recording Artist.

 He gives a show at the Montreal Sefarad Festival with the singer Sanaa Marhati at the Theater Rialto in Montreal.

 He gives a gala to benefit the Israel Cancer Research Fund, which he dedicates to his friend and mentor Nicole Weinbaum, who passed away shortly before.

 He sings the Saudi Arabian anthem at the Museum Center for Jewish History in New York in friendship with the Saudi people.
 The video went viral and made the headlines of all the Arab media in the Middle East and on CNN.

 He receives the Albert Nelson Marquis Lifetime Achievement Award.

 He sang during Paris Fashion Week at the Louvre Museum during the Oriental Fashion Show.

-He received the Award for Diversity from the UNESCO, where he sang that same evening.
+He received the Award for Diversity from UNESCO, where he sang that evening.

 He gave a concert during the Défilé de l'Espoir in Montreal, at the Musée des Beaux Arts.

 He meets the famous Moroccan composer: Sidi Abdellah Aissami, who writes an anthem in his honor.